SumoLogic/sumologic-documentation/docs/integrations/databases/mariadb.md

 The next few sections provide instructions for installing the MariaDB Monitors, App, as well as examples of each of the App dashboards.
 These instructions assume you have already set up the collection as described in the Collect Logs and Metrics for the MariaDB App page.

-### Pre-Packaged Alerts
+#### Pre-Packaged Alerts

 Sumo Logic has provided out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors) to help you monitor your MariaDB clusters.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.

-For details on the individual alerts, see this [page](#MariaDB-Alerts).
+See [Alerts](#MariaDB-Alerts) for more information.
 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing a JSON file or a Terraform script.